arielgabbay/tau-0368.3539/README.md

 nginx/
 	conf/
 		nginx.conf
-CTFd/
+CTFd_export/
 	ctf_import.zip
 ```

-The stage files in the `ctf` directory are taken from the flag pool according to the requirements of each stage (padding type and query range).
-To modify the number of stages or what's created for each stage, modify the `stages.json` file (more on this in the section below on adding and configuring stages).

 The `zip` files are the files the groups download from the CTF platform.
-These files contain the files in `group/` (`enc.bin` and `pubkey.bin`) and any files in the directory `material/stage_XX` (such as documentation or redacted attack scripts).
-These files are replace in the base configuration of the CTF platform and are put in `ctf_import.zip`, as explained in the relevant section below.
+These files contain the server's public key (currently the same for all stages, but this can be changed in the future if needed) and any files in the directory `material/stage_XX` (such as documentation or redacted attack scripts).
+These files are replaced in the base configuration of the CTF platform and are put in `ctf_import.zip`, as explained in the relevant section below.

-The way the servers are configured is thus:

-At the start of the event, each group gets a "secret" mask; these values are generated by `build.sh` and stored in `ctf/group_masks`.
-On each level, a port number is released (the same number for all groups); this is the port in the `port` file in each stage directory.
-Each group takes this number, XORs it with its mask, and gets the port number of the server to attack for that stage of the CTF.
-The `nginx` container forwards connections from the main machine to the server containers themselves; its configuration (`nginx/conf/nginx.conf`) holds all the ports and addresses, internal and external.
+The `nginx` container forwards connections from the main machine to the server containers themselves; its configuration (`nginx/conf/nginx.conf`) holds all the ports and addresses of the servers, internal and external, which are generated by `build.sh`.
 In some stages, more than one server instance is run for each group, and more than one thread is generated in each server instance.
 These numbers are specified in `stages.json` and can be modified there (more on this soon).
 This detail is not visible (directly, at least) to the teams, as all servers are "internal" and the `nginx` container forwards connections from the teams to the servers themselves.

 The `build_*.sh` files in the `scripts` directory are used by the `build.sh` script.
 The `run_*.sh` files are used by the `run.sh` script.